rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 Without it, you can only compile programs with `#![no_core]` -- not terribly useful!

-The reason these need to be different is because they aren't necessarily ABI-compatible: there could be a new layout optimizations, changes to MIR, or other changes to Rust metadata on nightly that aren't present in beta.
+The reason these need to be different is because they aren't necessarily ABI-compatible: there could be new layout optimizations, changes to MIR, or other changes to Rust metadata on nightly that aren't present in beta.

 This is also where `--keep-stage 1 library/std` comes into play.
 Since most